 Musicians are also getting in on the act too, with the band Kings of Leon releasing their new album, When You See Yourself, as a NFT.
 Exclusive artwork, limited edition vinyl access and also the potential to win lifetime front-row tickets was included in the $50 NFT album package which was on sale for just two weeks.

 Having understood what NFTs are and what they are used for, when it comes to buying them there are a few options to consider.

-There are many NFT marketplaces, often dedicated to specific categories of tokens.
+There are many NFT marketplaces such as Crypto.com NFT Marketplace, often dedicated to specific categories of tokens.
 For example, if you were interested in buying the Kings of Leon NFT album mentioned previously, most music-related tokens can be found on YellowHeart.
 OpenSea is a very popular marketplace that can be used for purchasing all sorts of collectibles and gaming items.
 Sought-after NBA highlight reels are available at NBA Top Shot, where US$230m has already been spent for “Top NBA moments”.
 Other digital goods marketplaces include Decentraland, Nifty Gateway, Rarible and SuperRare.

 Purchasing NFTs, for example a piece of digital art, is quite straightforward in general.
 You only need a digital wallet that is compatible with the marketplace you are purchasing from.
 Fund your wallet with the supported currency options and you are pretty much ready to go ahead.
 Remember to check for specific instructions as they may differ from marketplace to marketplace.

 Disclaimer: The content and views expressed in the articles are those of the original authors own and are not necessarily the views of Crypto News.
 We do actively check all our content for accuracy to help protect our readers.
 This article content and links to external third-parties is included for information and entertainment purposes.
 It is not financial advice.
 Please do your own research before participating.